 The coastal environment of the Baltic Sea receives a substantial supply of toxic compounds e.g., copper, zinc and tributyltin (TBT) from new and old paints used to deter fouling of marine benthic organisms on leisure boats.
 Ecoinnovations available on the market have reached little acceptance among consumers.
 The overall objective of the project is to reduce to a minimum the supply of hazardous compounds, e.g., copper, from paints used on leisure boats.
 Hence, CHANGE, as a target-directed research project with scientists from natural science, business administration and environmental law, will be run in collaboration with boat owners in terms of on-site meetings and close dialogue.
 The consortium will develop entirely new ways of solving an environmental problem by 1) providing a behavioural explanatory framework for consumers’ antifouling practices, 2) analysing the impact of the legal framework and market actors, 3) test and evaluate the performance and environmental impact of antifouling techniques and, 4) build up networks and communication strategies for stakeholder collaboration and training.
 The expected outcome of the project is a deep understanding of how the linkages between individual attitudes, behaviour, market actors and the legal framework shape the environmental policy performance in the field of toxins from antifouling paints.
 We will be able to make suggestions of new instruments that will help fulfill the objectives of Baltic Sea policy instruments.

-Forskarassistent vid Chalmers University of Technology, Mechanics and Maritime Sciences, Maritime Studies, Maritime Environment and Energy Systems
+Forskarassistent vid Chalmers, Mechanics and Maritime Sciences, Maritime Studies, Maritime Environment and Energy Systems

 Funding Chalmers participation during 2014–2017 with 3,463,059.00 SEK